textpattern/textpattern.github.io/development/database-schema-reference.md

 category: Development
 published: true
 title: Database schema reference
 description: Textpattern stores all data in a database.
-Within that database, there are 17 tables, each containing a different collection of information.
+Within that database, each table contains a different collection of information.
 ---

-# Database schema reference TODO
+# Database schema reference

 Textpattern stores all data in a database.
-Within that database, there are 17 tables, each containing a different collection of information.[^1]
+Within that database, there are the following tables, each containing a different collection of information.[^1]

-Here we describe each table and the information it contains, effective version 4.4.1 and later (since the columns can be used to influence sorting in various list tags, non-developers may find their descriptions useful too).

 On this page: